The Sims 2: Development

-On August 7, 2014, Aspyr Media released The Sims 2: Super Collection as digital download exclusively available at the Mac App Store; the game was updated for OS X Mavericks, 4K and Retina.
+On August 7, 2014, Aspyr Media released The Sims 2: Super Collection as digital download exclusively available at the Mac App Store; the game was updated for OS X Mavericks, 4K, and Retina.
 This compilation only includes the first six expansion packs and the first three stuff packs.
 Aspyr stated they were unable to include the remaining packs for the game due to licensing conflicts with EA.
-Like the Ultimate Collection, no new updates on when the remaining packs will be released separately or as a single add-on to the Super Collection have emerged.
+Like the Ultimate Collection, no new updates on when the remaining packs were to be released separately or as a single add-on to the Super Collection emerged.
+In his York Vision review of the Ultimate Collection, Tom Davies wrote "it really is quite difficult to make the mind boggling grandness of The Sims 2 Ultimate Collection live for you.
+By the time Maxis gave up on bringing out expansions for it they had pretty much given you everything you could have ever wanted the game to have, and a whole heap of stuff you never considered but are grateful for anyway. ...
+The thing is, if anything there is too much game.
+You just don't know what to do first or how on earth you're going to get round to doing it all, it's like being a six year old in Toys'R'Us."

+On January 31, 2025, EA released The Sims 2: Legacy Collection as a digital download via EA App and Steam to coincide with the 25th anniversary of The Sims series.
+This version of the game, a re-release of Ultimate Collection (however lacking the IKEA Home Stuff pack because of "modern licensing restrictions"), was updated to fix graphical issues and performance bugs to run on modern computers with Windows 10 and 11.